Alluxio/alluxio/docs/en/Getting-Started.md

 ### Configuring the System

 Alluxio has various knobs to tune the system to perform best for separate use cases.
-For an application, Alluxio reads custom configurations from the specified `tachyon-site.properties` file or from Java options passed through the command line.
+For an application, Alluxio reads custom configurations from the specified `alluxio-site.properties` file or from Java options passed through the command line.
 See [configuration settings](Configuration-Settings.html) for more information about the specific adjustable values.